aditya2001/selenium-interview-questions/README.md

 ## 3. Difference between close() and quit() method ?
 1. close is used to close current browser window
-2. quit is used to close all browser windows.
+2. quit is used to close all opened browser windows.

 ## 4. How to initialize driver to run on different browsers ?
 Here we are creating an object of child class and assigning to parent reference variable.
 This is upcasting.
+We do this so we can run test on multiple browsers.
 ```java
 1. WebDriver driver = new ChromeDriver();
 2. WebDriver driver = new FirefoxDriver();